Kaysims/Grip-Club/README.md

 </details><br />

-5. When the lighthouse test was run in Microsoft Edge it highlighted an error that google dev tools missed.
+5. When the lighthouse test was run in Microsoft Edge it highlighted an error that Google Dev Tools missed.
 At the start of the project, I was going to have the icon as a link that would take the user back to the hero image.
 I decided in the end not to do this for various reasons.
-The issue was i had left the icon in a < a > tag but there was no href.
+The issue was that I had left the icon in a < a > tag but there was no href.
 This has been corrected now to a < div > and is no longer an error.

 <details><summary><b>Icon Bug Found</b></summary>